 14. L.A.
 Farmers Market

-The Farmers Market is an area of food stalls, eateries, and produce markets in Los Angeles, California, first opened in July 1934.
+The Farmers Market is an area of food stalls, eateries, and produce markets in Los Angeles, California.

-The Farmers Market is an area of food stalls, eateries, and produce markets in Los Angeles, California, first opened in July 1934.
+The Farmers Market is an area of food stalls, eateries, and produce markets in Los Angeles, California.

 Established in 1934, the L.A.
 Farmers Market is a beloved institution where you can find fresh produce, gourmet groceries, and a variety of eateries.
 Its old-world charm and diverse offerings make it a favorite for locals and tourists.